rithikamandiv-ux/Python-Data-Processing-Toolkit-/README.md

-# Python Coursework – Data Processing Script
+# Python – Data Processing Script

 This repository contains a Python script developed as part of a university coursework submission.
 The script focuses on data processing, logical conditions, iteration, and structured output generation using core Python concepts.